sbrl/research-smflooding/README.md

 This is not all of the code.
 Code for other parts of the project can be found here:

  - [sbrl/twitter-academic-downloader](https://github.com/sbrl/twitter-academic-downloader): The command line program written to download the tweets from Twitter, using Twitter's Academic API.
 This used to be this code base, before it turned into a twitter downloader.
-It's recommended to install this [via npm](https://www.npmjs.com/package/twitter-academic-downloader).
+It's recommended to install and use this [via npm](https://www.npmjs.com/package/twitter-academic-downloader).
  - [jakegodsall/twitter-floods](https://github.com/jakegodsall/twitter-floods): The code written to geolocate and plot the sentiment of tweets on a map.
  - **This repository:** The main codebase written to train and interact with the AI models tested in this paper.
 Contains code for the following:
      - LSTM [Tensorflow]